AllTracker: Efficient Dense Point Tracking at High Resolution: Additional qualitative results

 To obtain long-range flow estimates from our point tracker baselines, we query them to track every pixel of the first frame of the video.
 We perform these queries in ``batches'' of 10,000, which is the maximum that fits on our GPU.
 Note that CoTracker3 benefits from processing these jointly, whereas PIPs++ and LocoTrack do not, due to the design of these models.
 To obtain long-range flow estimates from the optical flow baselines, we pair the first frame with every other frame, creating $T-1$ frame pairs for flow estimation, where $T$ is the length of the video.

+We show additional visualizations of multiple models' dense outputs in Figure~\ref{fig:denseoutput_alt}.
 We notice striking dissimilarity across the outputs of the methods, attesting to the difficulty of the task, and to the usefulness of visualizing point tracks as flow maps.
 We find that when the foreground displacements are large, the flow models often ``give up'' on the dynamic foreground and produce a motion field that only describes the background.
 We also find that PIPs++ and LocoTrack often struggle with spatial smoothness, while the flow models do not.
 CoTracker3 occasionally fails on smoothness too (see row 3 with the car), but less so.
 Our model appears to produce results that are smooth and accurate, which matches intuitions for a model that blends the 2D processing of flow models with the temporal coherence of point trackers.